radisvaliullin/go-edu/README.md

 ## General
 Hi Everyone!
 This is a repository to help people to learn Golang.
 It is based on my experience of learning Go.
 I've been learning Go as a second language since 2016 and it's been my favorite language since then.
 If Golang is your first programming language then maybe my approach will not help you much.

 Go is a simple language by design.
 There are many mythologies about Go like "Go is a poor/simple language because it was developed by engineers from the 70s/80s who don't know modern things".
 It is just another myth of IT.
-To get the right understanding of the ideas behind the design of Golang read the article by Go author Rob Pike ([Go at Google: Language Design in the Service of Software Engineering](https://go.dev/talks/2012/splash.article), this article location was changed several times, original version was based on "talk given by Rob Pike at the SPLASH 2012 conference in Tucson, Arizona, on October 25, 2012").
-It explains a lot of things.
+To get the right understanding of the ideas behind the design of Golang read the article by Go author Rob Pike, it explains a lot of things. ([Go at Google: Language Design in the Service of Software Engineering](https://go.dev/talks/2012/splash.article), this article location was changed several times, original version was based on "talk given by Rob Pike at the SPLASH 2012 conference in Tucson, Arizona, on October 25, 2012").

 As I said Go is a simple language ([Go Spec](https://go.dev/ref/spec) less than `c` lang spec).
 The power of Go in simplicity and implementation of concurrency.
 If Golang your second language and you have good understanding of basics of parallelism and concurrency (os/user level threads, race conditions, data synchronisations, segfaults, etc) to learn Go enough the official documentations [Go Docs](https://go.dev/doc/).